edkedk99/hledger-lots/docs/output.md

 # Output examples
 ## sell

-Besides the transaction, constructed according to *FIFO* without any manual intervention, you have as tags the quantity and price sold, the average cost using *FIFO* and the *xirr* of the transaction, as explained [here](README.md#xirr)
+Besides the transaction, constructed according to *FIFO* or *AVERAGE COST* without any manual intervention, you have as tags the quantity and price sold, the average cost using *FIFO* and the *xirr* of the transaction, as explained [here](README.md#xirr)

 ```txt
 2023-04-01 Sold AAPL